 The next step is ensuring that chefs can clearly describe foods they sample.
 They must be able to share their perceptions of foods tasted, and hear and consider descriptions offered by other panelists.
 To accurately relate to shared experiences with foods, beverages and culinary products, they must use a common language as their fellow judges.
 In this phase of training, chefs are assessed on their ability to make the acuity of their palates clear and accessible to others.
-In addition to individual testing, they are also interviewed by members of the ChefsBest team.

 After a chef has passed palate acuity screening, completed the interviews assessing their descriptive ability, and received initial training in the SAQA process, then they begin to participate in evaluation sessions.
 A limited number of trainees are allowed to participate in each session, although their data is initially segregated from experienced panelists.
 Their data is then reviewed to determine if they apply key terms and evaluate products in a way that shows consensus with experienced panelists.
 Over time, as they demonstrate the ability to execute the process properly, their scores are included in the final results.
-This process takes, on average, about 4 to 6 months, depending on the chef’s individual results.